What is the course about?

 - Comfortably play a variety of sizes of recorders

-- Enjoy an improved technical level on the recorder
+- Enjoy improved technical proficiency

 - Hold your own part both in a large ensemble and in a small consort with increased confidence